tbranyen/diffhtml/packages/diffhtml-logger/README.md

 diffHTML Logger
 ---------------

-Stable Version: 1.0.0
+Stable Version: 2.0.0

-Use with diffHTML to log out patch operations.
+Use with diffHTML to log out [render transaction](https://diffhtml.org/#transaction) operations.
+This will nest sub-component renders if they happen during a parent render.

 ##### Installation